neb636/WP-Braces.com/readme.md

 'npm install'

-then type 'rerun' to start a local server
+then type ` $ rerun 'rackup' ` to start a local server